53 Must-Have Features for Local Business Websites [Infographic]

 Mentioning a phone number is very important for local business websites.
 We would also recommend adding a live chat functionality.
 The more communication options a customer has, the better.

-A logo is a crucial part of online branding.
-An elegant, clearly designed logo helps to build trust – consider having it placed in the upper left corner of your website where it is highly visible.
+A logo is a crucial part of your online branding.
+An elegant, clearly designed logo helps to build trust.
+Consider having it placed in the upper left corner of your website where it is highly visible.

 Your main navigation works as a map of your site.
 For a local business, the main navigation should contain all the important pages of your website including home, about, services/products, blog and the contact page.

 Depending on your business, a slightly different menu design may be appropriate.
 But don’t try to get overly cute with it without a good reason; the aim of the main navigation is to let the visitor easily navigate through the site.
-It should be as clear, simple and easy-to-use navigation bar is one of the key features of a good website.
+A clear, simple and easy-to-use navigation bar is one of the key features of a good website.

 5. Heading and tagline or USP